KxSystems/solace/README.md

 ##### Mac

-Here are the steps for installation:
+Before installing, install the Solace C API if you have not yet done so:

   1. Download Solace C API from [here](https://solace.com/downloads/)(please select for your relevant machine type).
   2. Unzip the Solace API to a directory on the machine which the end user can read from.
   3. Add the lib directory to the `DYLD_LIBRARY_PATH` environment variable e.g. if unzipped to `/Users/jim/solaceapi/`
      - `export DYLD_LIBRARY_PATH /Users/jim/solaceapi/lib/:$DYLD_LIBRARY_PATH`

+To install the library and scripts, either

+- run the provided install.sh

+or

-  4. Copy `kdbsolace.so` which was built or downloaded earlier, to your KDB+ install binary dir e.g. if KDB+ installed at `/usr/local/q`, place the shared library into `/usr/local/q/m64/`..
+- Copy `kdbsolace.so` which was built or downloaded earlier, to your KDB+ install binary dir e.g. if KDB+ installed at `/usr/local/q`, place the shared library into `/usr/local/q/m64/`..

-The q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.
+- The q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.

 See examples and API documentation on how to tailor the interface for your needs.